Kenilworth Castle: 15th century

 Many castles, especially royal castles, were left to decay in the 15th century; Kenilworth, however, continued to be used as a centre of choice, forming a late medieval "palace fortress".
 Henry IV, John of Gaunt's son, returned Kenilworth to royal ownership when he took the throne in 1399 and made extensive use of the castle.
 Henry V also used Kenilworth extensively, but preferred to stay in the Pleasance, the mock castle he had built on the other side of the Great Mere.
-According to the contemporary chronicler John Strecche, who lived at the neighbouring Kenilworth Priory, the French openly mocked Henry in 1414 by sending him a gift of tennis balls at Kenilworth.
-The French aim was to imply a lack of martial prowess; according to Strecche, the gift spurred Henry's decision to fight the Agincourt campaign.
-The account was used by Shakespeare as the basis for a scene in his play Henry V.
+Contemporary chronicler John Strecche, who lived at the neighbouring Kenilworth Priory, recorded a famous – and possibly apocryphal – diplomatic incident in which the French had supposedly mocked Henry in 1414 by sending him a gift of tennis balls, implying that he was better suited for games than for fighting.
+Strecche's account was used by Shakespeare as the basis for a scene in his play Henry V.

 English castles, including Kenilworth, did not play a decisive role during the Wars of the Roses (1455–85), which were fought primarily in the form of pitched battles between the rival factions of the Lancastrians and the Yorkists.
 With the mental collapse of King Henry VI, Queen Margaret used the Duchy of Lancaster lands in the Midlands, including Kenilworth, as one of her key bases of military support.
 Margaret removed Henry from London in 1456 for his own safety and until 1461, Henry's court divided almost all its time among Kenilworth, Leicester and Tutbury Castle for the purposes of protection.
 Kenilworth remained an important Lancastrian stronghold for the rest of the war, often acting as a military balance to the nearby castle of Warwick.
 With the victory of Henry VII at Bosworth, Kenilworth again received royal attention; Henry visited frequently and had a tennis court constructed at the castle for his use.
 His son, Henry VIII, decided that Kenilworth should be maintained as a royal castle.
 He abandoned the Pleasance and had part of the timber construction moved into the base court of the castle.